-I've let my anxiety and stress get the better of me too much these last few days weeks for a while now, and it's impacting my health (...and appearance) in a negative way.
+I've let my anxiety and stress get the better of me too much these last few

 I've kept up with the jogging program on my Couch to 5K app, and it's been getting more and more challenging every week.
 Last week it was 25-minute pops, this week it's 28 and next week, the final week, it's 30.
 Hopefully by the end of next week I'll be able to jog a 5K in 30 minutes...but to be honest that's pretty unlikely.
 In order to keep up the jogging motion and not switch to walking after 20-something minutes, when I feel like my body's going to flop into pieces on the trail around me and my lungs are going to implode, I tend to slow my pace down to an exaggerated Baywatch-looking run that I'm really glad people don't see.
 It's fairly ridiculous.
 (But I'm trying, dammit.)